PHLAK/docker-mumble/README.md

 #### Optional 'docker run' arguments

+`-e SUPERUSER_PASSWORD=password` - Set the superuser password for your server during container initialization.

 `-e TZ=America/Phoenix` - Set the timezone for your server.
 You can find your timezone in this
                           [list of timezones](https://goo.gl/uy1J6q).
 Use the (case sensitive) value from the `TZ` column.
 If left unset, timezone will be UTC.